KINGSABRI/creds-harvester/README.md

 Put your cloned website under `view` directory

 #### Step #2
-Find the input id from within the cloned from you want to use (case sensitive).
+Find the input id from within the cloned login form you want to use (case sensitive).
 Example:
 ```html
 <!DOCTYPE html>